awsdocs/amazon-cloudfront-developer-guide/doc_source/edge-functions-restrictions.md

 CloudFront does not invoke edge functions for viewer response events when the origin returns HTTP status code 400 or higher\.

-Edge functions for viewer response events cannot modify the HTTP status code of the response, regardless of whether the response came from the origin or the CloudFront cache\.

 Lambda@Edge functions for origin response events are invoked for *all* origin responses, including when the origin returns HTTP status code 400 or higher\.
 For more information, see [Updating HTTP responses in origin response triggers](lambda-updating-http-responses.md)\.

 ### HTTP headers<a name="function-restrictions-headers"></a>

-Certain HTTP headers are disallowed, which means they’re not exposed to edge functions and functions can’t add them\.
-Other headers are read\-only, which means functions can read them but can’t add or modify them\.
+Certain HTTP headers are disallowed, which means they're not exposed to edge functions and functions can't add them\.
+Other headers are read\-only, which means functions can read them but can't add or modify them\.

 #### Disallowed headers<a name="function-restrictions-disallowed-headers"></a>

-The following HTTP headers are not exposed to edge functions, and functions can’t add them\.
+The following HTTP headers are not exposed to edge functions, and functions can't add them\.
 If your function adds one of these headers, it fails CloudFront validation and CloudFront returns HTTP status code 502 \(Bad Gateway\) to the viewer\.
 + `Connection`
 + `Expect`
 + `Keep-Alive`